LucasM314/LucasM314/README.md

 - 👋 Hi, I’m @LucasM314, a student at CentraleSupélec
 - 👀 I’m actively learning programming through python and C#
 - 🌱 My interest is particularly in everything related to .NET reverse engineering
-- 📫 How to reach me: lucas.martiniano88@gmail.com
+- 📫 How to reach me: lucas.martiniano@student-cs.fr

 <!---
 LucasM314/LucasM314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.